-The accounting policy for financial instruments was amended in 2018/19 as a result of the adoption by the Code of IFRS 9.
-However, as the Authority does not have complex borrowing or lending arrangements, the accounting treatment of financial instruments has not changed.
-The Authority's financial assets (investments, cash equivalents and debtors) and financial liabilities (borrowings and creditors) are classified as held at amortised cost.
+The Authority does not have complex borrowing or lending arrangements, and as such its financial assets (investments, cash equivalents and debtors) and financial liabilities (borrowings and creditors) are classified as held at amortised cost.

 Trade debtors and creditors arise during the normal course of the Authority's business, excluding those with related parties such as for Government grants and Council Tax arrears and prepayments.
 They are included within debtors and creditors which are analysed in Note 9.